- What makes a good developer?

 Be a good software developer – summary

 Remember that great programmers have worked for many years to become who they are.
 Therefore, start writing code systematically, streamline your daily job, learn new things and develop your competence by taking training courses and sharing your knowledge with your team.
-This way, you will also become a good developer and create helpful software – especially as the demand for Java developers and those specializing in other languages continue to grow.
+This way, you will also become a good developer and create helpful custom software – especially as the demand for Java developers and those specializing in other languages continue to grow.

 - How to Contribute to Open-Source and Become a Hero?
 Interview with Hazelcast Hero Tomasz Gawęda